-The LLM in Taxation degree requires the successful completion of 24 credit hours, including five required courses, with no more than one grade of D and a cumulative average of at least 2.3 in all courses taken.
+The LLM in Taxation degree requires the successful completion of 24 credit hours, including five required courses, with a grade of C or better in all required courses, not more than two grades below C- in elective course, and a cumulative average of at least 2.3 in all courses taken.
 Full-time students must complete the degree requirements in two consecutive academic semesters (with the exception of students pursuing the 32 credit bar qualification option or the extended LLM with English classes option); part-time students must complete the degree requirements in no more than eight consecutive semesters.
 Where there is good cause, the Graduate Tax Program Committee may extend either period.

 Upon request, a student with appropriate tax backgrounds may be excused from taking a required, prerequisite, or corequisite course.
 A candidate who has done graduate work in taxation at another approved law school may be granted up to 6 credits of advanced standing in the program at the Graduate Tax Program Committee’s discretion.